collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Tidy Up

+When the pull request is accepted, delete the branch.
 It's good practice to delete merged or stale branches.

 * Close pull request
 * Revert pull request (hopefully not needed)